-The IOPC has reflected on the feedback, and the timescale has been amended to allow 28 days for summary only offences for purposes of consistency and clarity (we have decided to use 'calendar days' as opposed to 'working days' throughout the Scheme for purposes of clarity and simplicity).
-It is accepted that 5 working days provides only a very short time frame for reviews to be requested (although it is noted that the CPS requests that reviews are requested within this time where possible).
+The IOPC has reflected on the feedback, and the timescale was amended to allow 28 days for summary-only offences, for the purposes of consistency and clarity.
+We have decided to use 'calendar days' as opposed to 'working days' throughout the scheme.
+It is accepted that five working days provides only a very short timeframe for reviews to be submitted (although it is noted that the CPS asks that reviews be requested within this time where possible).
+The victim may exercise their right by simple request; it is not necessary for reasons or arguments to be presented.
+However, any representations that are made within the specified timeframe will be considered within the review.

-However, there is often cause for urgency due to the statutory time-limit ('STL') of six months applicable to bringing charges in such matters.2 As a result, where there is less than one calendar month before the expiry of the STL for summary only offences, we will require applications to be submitted sooner (the specific time frame will be determined on a case by case basis), in order, where possible, that the request can be made, and application considered before the STL expires.
+However, there is often cause for urgency due to the statutory time-limit of six months applicable to bringing charges in such matters.2 As a result, where there is less than one calendar month before the expiry of the statutory time limit for summary-only offences, we will require applications to be submitted sooner (the specific time frame will be determined on a case-by-case basis), in order, where possible, that the request can be made, and application considered before the statutory time limit expires.

-However, the IOPC recognises that there may be occasions in which it is not possible for the Review to be carried out prior to the expiry of the STL, although all reasonable endeavors will be employed to protect against this.
-The Policy provides that should this occur, "consideration will need to be given to the appropriate outcome".
+The IOPC recognises that there may be occasions when it is not possible for the review to be carried out before the expiry of the statutory time limit, although we will employ all reasonable efforts to protect against this.
+The IOPC's VRR policy provides that should this occur, 'consideration will need to be given to the appropriate outcome'.

-The IOPC appreciates that in all cases there is a need for matters to be dealt with expeditiously, and for individuals concerned to have certainty regarding these important decisions.
-It is for this reason that the IOPC considers that three months is too lengthy a period to allow for the exercise of the right to review, absent exceptional circumstances.
-We have sought to ensure that an appropriate balance is drawn between resolving cases quickly and with certainty, and enabling victims sufficient time to consider their position and exercise their right under the VRR Scheme should they wish to do so.
+The IOPC appreciates that in all cases there is a need to deal with matters quickly, and for individuals concerned to have certainty regarding these important decisions.
+It is for this reason that we consider that three months is too long to allow for the exercise of the right to review, except in exceptional circumstances.
+We have sought to ensure an appropriate balance between resolving cases quickly and with certainty and enabling victims sufficient time to consider their position and exercise their rights under the VRR scheme, should they wish to do so.